axelvaldez/radical-companies/_posts/4-radical-model/2023-01-18-the-radical-seed.markdown

 </div>

 <h1>&nbsp;</h1>
- <p>The <span class="_paradigm">Radical</span> model includes a Foundation and it is more like a seed than a tree.
+ <p>The <span class="_paradigm">Radical</span> model includes a Foundation that is more like a seed.
 You do not know how it is going to develop.
-It doesn&rsquo;t specify the number of branches or the quality of the fruit that it will grow.</p>
+It doesn&rsquo;t specify the number of branches or the quality of the fruit that it will grow.
+But it will grow.</p>
  <p>We hope to be surprised by what others come up with.</p>

 <h1>Foundation</h1>